 The notice shall also be posted at the principal office of the election authority at least 10 days before the election.
 The local election official shall post the notice at the principal office of the political or governmental subdivision, or if there is no principal office, at the building in which the governing body of the political or governmental subdivision held its first meeting of the calendar year in which the referendum is being held.
-In addition, the notice shall set forth the public question as it will appear on the ballot and shall include any information required by the statute authorizing the question and may include an explanation, in neutral and plain language, of the question to whose voters the question is to be submitted.
+In addition, the notice shall set forth the public question as it will appear on the ballot and shall include any information required by the statute authorizing the question and may include an explanation, in neutral and plain language, of the question and its purposes supplied by the governing body of the political or governmental subdivision to whose voters the question is to be submitted.
 The notice shall set forth the precincts and polling places at which the referendum will be conducted only in the case of emergency referenda.
 (10 ILCS 5/12-5)